 In cooperation with Northwestern School Corporation, NativeEnergy Inc., a company that specializes in renewable energy credits, was able to successfully install a 900 kilowatt wind turbine at Indiana’s Northwestern High School.
 With the help of its engineering partners at Performance Services Inc. (PSI), the group is currently in the process of installing the same technology in two more Indiana campuses, one in Francesville and one in Morocco.

-In each instance, the school district owns the windmill and takes advantage of the net metering incentive offered by the local electric utility.
+In each instance, the school district offers info about the Cpa practice exam and owns the windmill and takes advantage of the net metering incentive offered by the local electric utility.
 This metering incentive will allow the district to realize tremendous cost savings on their electric bill.

 Western Wind secures $25 Million Term Loan